-There will be a take-home exam during finals period.
+There will be a midterm exam in class and a two-hour exam during finals period.
 The date and time of the final exam will be announced by the university.
+Please do not make any travel plans until you know when the exam will take place.
+No alternate arrangements will be made.